-Custody Operations is providing another forum for inmates to use to resolve issues or concerns while incarcerated in the Santa Barbara County Jail.
-The Ombudsman may be authorized to enter and meet with inmates who have issues or concerns believed not addressed or resolved through established methods already in place such as speaking with a module deputy, shift supervisor, submitting an Inmate Request form, or Inmate Grievance form.
+Custody Operations is providing another forum for inmates to use to resolve issues or concerns they may have while incarcerated in the Santa Barbara County Jail.
+The Ombudsman may be authorized to enter and meet with inmates who have issues or concerns believed not addressed or resolved through established methods already in place such as speaking with a module deputy, shift supervisor, submitting an inmate request form, or inmate grievance form.

 The Ombudsman is to address complaints with regard to the conditions, restrictions or nature of their confinement.
-The Ombudsman is prohibited from performing special requests or favors such as, placing money in an Inmate's Trust Account, passing messages to family members, friends and/or other inmates.
+The Ombudsman is prohibited from performing special requests or favors such as, placing money in an inmates jail account, passing messages to family members, friends and or other inmates.
 Additionally, the Ombudsman is prohibited from giving inmates any personal items or financial assistance.